analusis/analusis.github.io/_projects/2023-04-02-gda-casestudy1.md

 </div>

 #### Present your findings.
 PowerPoint was utilized to create a presentation.
 I sought to use contrasting colors with clear text and clean design.
+A shorter presentation style was created with the intention of summarized text and easy-to-read graphics to keep viewer engagement higher.

 | Deliverable                          |
 |--------------------------------------|